 Carbohydrates are the body's preferred energy source.
-Eating carbohydrates provides energy to your muscles, brain and nervous system; facilitates the metabolism of fat; and ensures that the protein in your muscles is not broken down to supply energy.
-Because carbohydrates are so important to your body's function, any excess carbs you eat will be stored in your liver and muscles.
+The carbohydrates you eat provide energy to your muscles, brain and nervous system; facilitate the metabolism of fat; and ensure that the protein in your muscles is not broken down to supply energy.
+Because carbohydrates are so important to your bodily functions, any excess carbs you eat are stored in your liver, muscles and fat for future use.

 How Carbohydrates Are Stored